 Next, integrate CoreDX DDS into an application.
-We've provided a sample data types and applications with the distribution (located in COREDX_TOP/examples).
+We've provided a sample data type and application with the distribution (located in COREDX_TOP/examples).
 You can use these examples or create your own while going though the following steps.
-Our example Makefiles were built for gcc (UNIX systems) and Visual Studio cl.exe (Windows systems).
+Our example Makefiles were built for mono (UNIX systems) and Visual Studio cl.exe (Windows systems).

-Create the IDL file for the data type(s) you will use for communications.
+1. Create the IDL file for the data type(s) you will use for communications.
 IDL is a language independent way to specify data types and interfaces and is standardized by the OMG.
-[NOTE: CoreDX DDS example data types files sometimes use the historical ".ddl" extension.
+[NOTE: CoreDX DDS example data types files often use the historical ".ddl" extension.
 The syntax is IDL compliant, even though the file is named ".ddl".]
 Here is the "hello world" example IDL provided with the distribution:

-hello.idl
+''' hello.idl

-struct StringMsg {
+struct StringMsg

+{

-string msg; };
+string msg;

+};

+'''

 2. Tell the CoreDX DDS type compiler where your evaluation license is located.
-You can copy the license file into the directory where you will run the type compiler; or, set the following environment variable, using the full path to your license file.
+You can copy the license file into the directory where you will run the compiler; or set the following environment variable, using the full path to your license file.
 (This assumes a bash style shell):

 '''

+% export TWINOAKS_LICENSE_FILE=LICENSE_FILE

+(Windows style):

-% export TWINOAKS LICENSE FILE=LICENSE FILE
+% set TWINOAKS LICENSE FILE=LICENSE FILE

 '''